xuankimtran/docs-1/pages/katalon-recorder/docs/Getting Started/dynamic-test-suite.md

          <img src="url" width="70%" alt="Tags icon highlighted after adding tags">

-      - To remove tags, click **Remove (X)** in the tag you wish to remove.
+      - To remove tags, click *Remove* (x) in the tag you wish to remove.
 Katalon Recorder deletes it from all test cases.

          <img src="url" width="70%" alt="Remove tags in all test cases">